Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 is `[alteration, change, demotion, increase, jump, leap, modification, saltation, transition, variation]`.
 Note that even though "change" belongs to two different synsets, it only appears once.

-**Note: Don't overthink this** and make life harder than it needs to be.
+**Note**: Try not to overthink this.
 Specifically, observe that the output **does not** include:

-- Synonyms of synonyms (e.g. does not include *"adjustment"*)
+- Synonyms of synonyms (e.g. does not include `"adjustment"`)
-- Hyponyms of synonyms (e.g. does not include conversion)
+- Hyponyms of synonyms (e.g. does not include `"conversion"`)
-- Hyponyms of other definitions of hyponyms (e.g. does not include \"flashback\", which is a hyponym of another definition of \"transition\")
+- Hyponyms of other definitions of hyponyms (e.g. does not include `"flashback"`, which is a hyponym of another definition of `"transition"`)

 {: .task}
 >Implement `HyponymsHandler.java` and any helper classes.